A flat white is so much more than a cup of coffee. It’s an experience. It’s a tasty, balanced, creamy delight that will have you coming back for more.

-- A sweetener like sugar or flavored syrup (optional)
+- Optionally: A sweetener like your favorite coffee syrup

 Are you ready to make this easy-to-follow recipe?
 Let's begin:

 - Start by cold foaming your milk.
-You can do so by adding your milk to a milk foamer or espresso nozzle.
+You can do so by adding your milk to a milk frother.

 - While the milk is foaming up, start brewing your ristretto shots.